beyondsanity/Near-iOS-SDK/README.md

 **NearIT SDK** synchronizes with servers and behaves accordingly to the settings and the recipes.
 Any content will be delivered at the right time, you just need to handle its presentation.

-## Features
-* User Segmentation
-* Beacon monitoring and ranging
-* Geofence monitoring
-* Notifications and in-app content
-* Analytics

 ## Integration guide

-For information on how to integrate all NearIT feautures in your app, visit the [documentation website](http://nearit-ios.readthedocs.io/en/latest/)
+For information on how to integrate all NearIT features in your app, follow the [integration guide](http://nearit-ios.readthedocs.io/en/latest/)